- What is the Family Long Stay Visa?

 The documents are as follows:

-- Receipt to prove that you paid the visa fee
+- Proof that you paid the visa fee

-- A signed and dated application letter in which you provide details of your family member sponsor, the reason for you coming to Ireland, and your full contact details
+- A signed and dated application letter in which you provide details of your family member sponsor, the reason for your coming to Ireland, and your full contact details

 - A copy of your sponsor’s passport or other document proving that they have the right to live in Ireland